Guitars can be like acquaintances - if you haven't seen them

 Horror Story #442

-and the pink Strat' at the Mushroom concert
+pink Strat at the Mushroom concert in the '80s

 I have a red strat that I bought in the early 80's from